 Scintillators, materials capable of converting high-energy rays or particles into low-energy visible photons, play a crucial role in radiation detection.
-These materials are widely used in fields such as space exploration, non-intrusive security checks, and medical imaging, with significant advancements in recent years [1-6].
-However, most commercial scintillators are in fragile crystal forms and require complex, time-consuming, and expensive preparation methods [3].
+These materials are widely used in space exploration, non-intrusive security checks, and medical imaging, with significant advancements in recent years [1-6].
+However, most commercial scintillators are in fragile crystal forms and require complex, time-consuming, and expensive preparation [3].
 This limitation underscores the need for innovative approaches to produce highly luminescent materials in more practical forms.
 One promising alternative is the development of flexible scintillator nanocomposites made from luminescent nanopowders incorporated into polymeric matrices [7].
-These nanocomposites, particularly those based on semiconductor materials, have the potential to improve the performance of optoelectronic devices, including scintillators, by offering enhanced optical properties and better charge separation.
-Nanostructures and nanocomposites based on semiconductors have a wide range of tunable optical characteristics, which are highly desirable in fields like photonics, energy conversion, sensing, and advanced optical materials [9-11].
-The combination of semiconductors with compatible band energy levels enhances optical properties through more effective carrier separation and interfacial charge transfer efficiency [12].
-These hybrid semiconductor systems often exhibit intriguing optical properties, leading to rapid advancements in the study of scintillation mechanisms and applications [4,5,13].
-Among semiconductor nanomaterials, metal sulfides, such as zinc sulfide (ZnS) and cadmium sulfide (CdS), are of particular interest due to their unique electrical and optical characteristics.
-ZnS is a wide bandgap semiconductor that offers excellent optical properties, including high transparency in both visible and UV regions, strong luminescence, and large exciton binding energy [14-17].
-CdS, in contrast, is known for its exceptional scintillation performance, with high stopping power, efficiency, and chemical stability, making it ideal for various technical applications [18,19].
-When these two materials are combined, they form nanocomposites that enhance optical properties, such as luminescence and charge transfer, due to their complementary bandgap characteristics [5,17,21].
+These nanocomposites, particularly those based on semiconductor potentially materials. can improve the performance of optoelectronic devices, including scintillators, by offering enhanced optical properties and better charge separation.
+Nanostructures and nanocomposites based on semiconductors have a wide range of tunable optical characteristics, highly desirable in fields like photonics, energy conversion, sensing, and advanced optical materials [9-11].
+Combining semiconductors with compatible band energy levels enhances optical properties through more effective carrier separation and interfacial charge transfer efficiency [12].
+These hybrid semiconductor systems often exhibit intriguing optical properties, leading to rapid advancements in the study of scintillation mechanisms and applications [4, 5, 13].
+Among semiconductor nanomaterials, metal sulfides, such as zinc sulfide (ZnS) and cadmium sulfide (CdS), are particularly interesting due to their unique electrical and optical characteristics.
+ZnS is a wide bandgap semiconductor with excellent optical properties, including high transparency in visible and UV regions, strong luminescence, and large exciton binding energy [14-17].
+CdS, in contrast, is known for its exceptional scintillation performance, high stopping power, efficiency, and chemical stability, making it ideal for various technical applications [18, 19].
+When these two materials are combined, they form nanocomposites that enhance optical properties, such as luminescence and charge transfer, due to their complementary bandgap characteristics [5, 17, 21].
 Furthermore, doping these materials with elements like silver can significantly modify their optical and electronic properties, improving their efficiency for optoelectronic applications.

-Recent advancements in optoelectronic devices have focused on the development of novel materials and enhanced optical properties to improve device performance.
+Recent advancements in optoelectronic devices have focused on developing novel materials and enhanced optical properties to improve device performance.
 Key progress areas include luminescent materials, semiconductors with tailored bandgaps, and the integration of hybrid and doped systems for improved functionality [22].
 Doping is a widely used technique in semiconductor material engineering, allowing for control over the material's electronic structure and enhancing its performance in various devices.
-By introducing silver nanoparticles as a dopant, ZnS/CdS nanocomposites can benefit from the unique electronic, catalytic, and optical properties of silver, further improving their scintillation and optoelectronic properties [23,24].
+By introducing silver nanoparticles as a dopant, ZnS/CdS nanocomposites can benefit from silver's unique electronic, catalytic, and optical properties, further improving their scintillation and optoelectronic properties [23, 24].
 This approach facilitates the design of materials with optimized band energy levels, leading to improved charge separation, enhanced luminescence, and better overall performance in radiation detection and optoelectronic devices.